We will consider the chapters under the heading "Shopping"

 How does the meaning of good, well or pleasant fit with the meaning of this word?

-Find and mark this extract.
+Find this extract.
 Then answer the questions

 Look carefully at the description of Offred’s ‘uniform’.